 World terrorism events and volatile climate change makes managing risk more challenging.
 Risk Management and Insurance continues to expand programs and services to our clients in Government and other public sector entities funded by Government.
 We have been able to negotiate favorable premiums with a balance between very low risk property and liability exposures, with those which by nature of the business conducted are more likely to have claims made against them.
-The insurance market for the past several years have been competitive.
-This is no longer the case as during our negotiations with our excess insurers for the 2019-2020 renewal terms we have seen premiums trending upward with some insurance markets declining coverage.
-The insurance markets are now experiencing a "hard market".
+The insurance market in the past years had been competitive.
+This is no longer the case.
+During our negotiations with our excess insurers since 2019-2020, renewal terms have seen premiums trending upward with some insurance markets declining coverage.
+The insurance markets are still experiencing a "hard market".
 Premiums will likely continue on this upward trend for the foreseeable future.